Kolatch Family Foundation

 - Educational Emphasis: Both K-12 Jewish education and higher education receive substantial support, particularly institutions with personal connections to the trustees.

-- Geographic Concentration: Nearly all grants benefit organizations in New Jersey and New York, specifically the New York metropolitan area.
+- Geographic Concentration: Nearly all grants benefit organisations in New Jersey and New York, specifically the New York metropolitan area.

-- Trustee Involvement Indicates Support: Organizations where Mindy or Jonathan serve in leadership roles, teach, or have personal involvement receive ongoing support.
+- Trustee Involvement Indicates Support: Organisations where Mindy or Jonathan serve in leadership roles, teach, or have personal involvement receive ongoing support.

-- Asset Growth Trajectory: The foundation's assets have grown substantially (from $14M to $102M over 12 years), suggesting continued and potentially increasing grantmaking capacity in the future.
+- Asset Growth Trajectory: The foundation's assets have grown substantially (from $14M to $95M over more than a decade), suggesting continued and potentially increasing grantmaking capacity in the future.

 References